cocos-creator/docs-3d-deprecated/en/editor/publish/custom-project-build-template.md

 ## Custom Project Build Template

-Cocos Creator 3D supports custom build templates for each project, just add a `build-templates` folder to the project path, divide the sub-folder according to the `platform` path.
+Cocos Creator 3D supports custom build templates for each project.
+Add a `build-templates` folder to the project path, divide the sub-folder according to the `platform` path.
 Then all the files in this folder will be automatically copied to the build generated project according to the corresponding folder structure after the build.
-At present, all platforms except the native platform support this function, the specific platform name can be referred to the following **custom build template platform support table**.
+Currently, all platforms except the native platform support this function, the specific platform name can be referred to the following **custom build template platform support table**.

 Folder Structure: